DenverRick/BabyTemperatureSensor/README.md

 # NurseryTemperatureSensor
 The idea is to keep a track of the nursery's room temperature.
-The scale have been modified to reflect what would be ideal for a baby.
-The details of this temperature can be obtained here:<br>
+The temperature scale displayed reflects what would be ideal for a baby.
+The details of this data can be obtained here:<br>
 http://www.newkidscenter.com/Room-Temperature-for-Babies.html<br>

 1) Sensor : TMP102.
 A tiny digital temperature sensor.
 Details can be found <a href="https://www.sparkfun.com/products/11931">here</a>.